boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 This document fills that void by specifying a mechanism that allows communication of DNS resolver information to DNS clients for use in resolver selection decisions.
 For example, the resolver selection procedure may use the retrieved resolver information to prioritize privacy-preserving resolvers over those that don't enable QNAME minimization {{!RFC9156}}.
 Another example is when a DNS client selects a resolver based on its filtering capability.
-For instance, the DNS client can choose a resolver that filters domains according to a security policy using the Blocked (15) Extended DNS Error (EDE) {{RFC8914}}.
+For instance, a DNS client can choose a resolver that filters domains according to a security policy using the Blocked (15) Extended DNS Error (EDE) {{RFC8914}}.
 Alternatively, the client may have a policy not to select a resolver that forges responses using the Forged Answer (4) EDE.
 However, it is out of the scope of this document to define the selection procedure and policies.
 Once a resolver is selected by a DNS client, and unless explicitly mentioned, this